playcanvas/developer.playcanvas.com/content/en/user-manual/xr/using-webxr.md

 When you are presenting in XR the position and orientation of the camera are overwritten by data from the XR session.
 If you want to implement additional movement and rotation of camera, you should add a parent entity to your camera and apply your translation to this entity.

 ![Camera Offset][1]

+Input source ray as well as position and rotation are in reference space.
+So if camera position is manipulated by parent transformation, then input source ray, position and rotation should be transformed accordingly.

 ## Why can't I enable XR mode automatically?